 - The methods used to address this research problem, documents or evidence analyzed.

 - The conclusions reached or, if the research is in progress, what the preliminary results of the investigation suggest, or what the research methods demonstrate.

 - The significance of the research project.
 Why are the results useful?
 What is new to our understanding as the result of your inquiry?

 Tips on Presenting Your Project

-1) BE CONFIDANT!
-You've worked on this project, you know what it's about and you know why it's so great; so don't scare yourself into thinking otherwise, be confident about it.
-Give us a smile too, people are generally more willing to listen to presenters who smile and look confidant, it's half the battle.
+1) BE CONFIDENT!
+You've worked on this project.
+You know what it's about, and you know why it's so great; so don't scare yourself into thinking otherwise.
+Be confident about it.
+Give us a smile too.
+People are generally more willing to listen to presenters who smile and look confident.
+It's half the battle.

 5) Feedback is Your Friend.
-So many people are so afraid to tell their ideas to others, or test their speech because they're afraid that others wont like it.
+Some people are afraid to tell their ideas or test their speech, because they're concerned others wont like it.
 However, feedback and critiques are your biggest resource to help you understand if you're presenting in an interesting and understandable manner.
-Don't be afraid to ask your friends, or even random bystanders to listen to you for a moment while you tell them about your project.
+Don't be afraid to ask others to listen for a moment while you tell them about your project.
 Use their opinions and advice to make your project better.

-For more help, we recommend that you talk to the Practice Presentation Center, in the Smith Building.
+For more help, we recommend talking to the Practice Presentation Center in the Smith Building.
 They're great guides and professionals who can help you perform your best.

 General research help

-Contact the Presentation Practice Center on campus to ensure your presentation is professional and up to the standards of the R&CW.
+Contact the Presentation Practice Center on campus to ensure your presentation is professional and meets the standards of the R&CW.